-A delicious granola recipe packed with flavor and healthy ingredients.
+A delicious recipe packed with flavor and healthy ingredients.
 This easy breakfast granola is great to make ahead and enjoy.
-This homemade granola is crunchy, sweet, salty, roasted and Oh.
+This is crunchy, sweet, salty, roasted and Oh.
 So.
 Good!
-I am really not a breakfast person, but I have done the research, and understand the importance of breakfast.
 It is great for kick-starting metabolism, keeping blood sugar level, and all the rest.

 - Whole Wheat flour: My favorite wheat flour is: Organic Whole Wheat Flour.
 I buy it on Amazon.
 It is perfect for recipes like this that only call for a little wheat flour.
 I have a grinder, and often grind my own, especially if I am baking.
 But like to have some on hand for when I just don’t have time to grind.
 If I was smart I would keep some ground, but when it runs out, this is what I use.

 - Regular rolled oats: has a sweet, soft texture that blends well.